dianait/veriff-demo/README.md

 - You can apply rate limiting, fraud signals, and analytics centrally.
 - You persist the user ↔ Veriff session mapping for webhooks.

-Because `SessionRepositoryProtocol` lives in Domain, replacing `HTTPSessionRepository` with a `BackendSessionRepository` is a one-line change in `DependencyContainer`.
-Nothing else in the app would change — that is the practical payoff of the layered architecture.
+Because the only seam Presentation depends on is `VerificationProviderProtocol`, swapping `HTTPSessionRepository` for a `BackendSessionRepository` is a one-line change inside `DependencyContainer`.
+Nothing in Presentation or Domain changes — that is the practical payoff of the layered architecture.

 ## Design notes

-- **DIP** — Presentation depends on use case protocols, not concrete classes.
-Use cases depend on repository protocols.
-Repositories live in Data; their protocols live in Domain.
+- **DIP** — Presentation depends on `VerificationProviderProtocol` (Domain), not concrete types.
+The provider lives in Data and resolves its own dependencies (the session repository) internally.
-- **SRP** — every file has one job: the mapper translates, the repository fetches, the service runs the SDK, the view model coordinates UI.
+- **SRP** — every file has one job: the mapper translates, the repository fetches, the provider orchestrates the SDK, the view model coordinates UI.
+The verification screen is split into `VerificationHeader`, `StatusBanner`, and `ActionButton`, each rendered as a function of the current `VerificationState`.
 - **Dependency rule** — only Data imports `Veriff`.
 Domain has zero framework dependencies.
-Presentation has no knowledge of how the session URL is obtained.
+Presentation has no knowledge of how the session URL is obtained or which SDK runs the flow.
 - **Concurrency** — built against Swift 6.2 with `-default-isolation=MainActor`.
-Types that flow across actor boundaries are explicitly `nonisolated`.
-The SDK service is `@MainActor` because the SDK presents UI; the delegate is bridged with `withCheckedContinuation` so the call site is plain `async`.
+Types that flow across actor boundaries (`VerificationResult`, `VerificationError`, `VerificationSession`, `SessionRepositoryProtocol`) are explicitly `nonisolated`.
+The provider is `@MainActor` because the SDK presents UI; its delegate is bridged with `withCheckedContinuation` so the call site is plain `async`.
-- **State surface** — `VerificationState` is the single source of truth for the UI; the View renders purely as a function of it.
+- **State surface** — `VerificationState` is the single source of truth for the UI, and `VerificationResult` exposes a `.state` extension so the view model never has to switch on the domain enum.
+- **Accessibility** — VoiceOver labels and hints on the CTA, combined accessibility elements on the banner, the logo respects Dynamic Type, and the screen honors Reduce Motion.
+Card shadows are tuned per color scheme for contrast in dark mode.

 ## Previews